NikkelM/Hades-II-CosmeticsAPI/README.md

 # Cosmetics API

-Developer Library to simplify adding new Crossroads cosmetics to Hades II.
+Developer library to simplify adding new Crossroads cosmetics to Hades II.
 Does nothing by itself.

 TODO: Documentation here.